 The governance arrangements provide for:

-Attended by the Council Leaders (or nominee) and other Leaders of the member organisations, responsible for strategic direction and 'decisions' of HSPG, the meeting some senior officers and the HSPG Core Team.
-Senior representatives of DfT and HAL and occasionaly other stakeholders are also invited to attend part of the meeting.
+Attended by the Council Leaders (or nominee) and other Leaders of the member organisations, responsible for strategic direction and 'decisions' of HSPG, the meeting is also attended by some senior officers and the HSPG Core Team.
+Senior representatives of DfT and HAL and occasionally other stakeholders are also invited to attend the meeting.

-Attended by senior officers of the member organisations, generally the lead officers responsible for dealing with the Heathrow proposals on behalf of their organisation, the HSPG Core Team, and observers from key stakeholders such as DfT and Highways England.
+There are two regular officer group meetings.
+A Chief Officers Group attended by Chief Executives or nominees to give strategic direction to support the Leaders Board which meets typically quarterly.
+A monthly Officers Group which essentially steers the work of HSPG day to day, attended by senior officers of the member organisations, generally the lead officers responsible for dealing with the Heathrow matters proposals on behalf of their organisation, and observers from key stakeholders such as DfT and Highways England.
+Both are attended and supported by the Core Team

-Specialist sub-groups focusing on a range of technical aspects, including: Transport, Spatial Planning, Environment - Natural Environment, Environment - Public Health, and Business and Economy; these are attended by specialist lead technical officers.
+Specialist sub-groups meet from time to time focusing on a range of technical aspects, including: Transport, Spatial Planning, Environment - Natural Environment, Environment - Public Health, and Business and Economy; these are attended by specialist lead technical officers.

 The Group is supported by a small Core Team, details of which are can be found here.
 The Team can be contacted using the details on the 'Contact Us' page.